| |

 Getting Around San Francisco

-If you rent a car, you must pay for parking, so include anywhere from $40-$75 per day in your budget.
-I have been successful in renting affordable cars from Hotwire.
+If you absolutely must rent a car, include anywhere from $40-$75 per day in your budget for parking.
+I have been successful in renting affordable cars from Discover Cars and Hotwire.
 I used it most recently for a same-day car rental in Seattle.

 My Pick